-- Meetings, letters, and e-mails that have dealt with introducing and updating the Project, MNO's preferred consultation approach and MNO's rights within the Project area; - Introductory letter from Gowest in July 2014 advising the Project is currently moving into advanced exploration stage followed by a meeting in September 2014 at Cedar Meadows in Timmins. - Field visit to the project site as part of the Archaeology Study (Stage 1) in October 2014. - Distribution of the Draft Closure Plan to MNO in September 2014. - Invitation from Gowest in November, 2014 to attend Open House being held on December 1, 2014 in Timmins. - Teleconference in January, 2015 where MNO indicated support of the Closure Plan. - Inviation from Gowest on June 16, 2015 to participate in the Archaeology Study Stage 2 to take place on June 23, 2015.
+- Meetings, letters, and e-mails that have dealt with introducing and updating the Project, MNO's preferred consultation approach and MNO's rights within the Project area; - Introductory letter from Gowest in July 2014 advising the Project is currently moving into advanced exploration stage followed by a meeting in September 2014 at Cedar Meadows in Timmins. - Field visit to the project site as part of the Archaeology Study (Stage 1) in October 2014.
+Copy of the archaeology report Stage 1 was provided in December, 2014. - Distribution of the Draft Closure Plan to MNO in September 2014. - Invitation from Gowest in November, 2014 to attend Open House being held on December 1, 2014 in Timmins.

+- Teleconference in January, 2015 where MNO indicated support of the Closure Plan. - Inviation from Gowest on June 16, 2015 to participate in the Archaeology Study Stage 2 to take place on June 23, 2015.

 Since distribution of the Draft Closure Plan in September 2014, Gowest has continued to follow up with MNO to solicit feedback and comments on the Draft Closure Plan.
 MNO has indicated support to the Closure Plan but a letter indicating this has not been received to date.
-To date, MNO leadership has identified Aboriginal rights within the Project area, however they have not specified impacts on their Aboriginal or Treaty rights.
+To date, MNO leadership has identified Aboriginal rights within the Project area, however, they have not specified impacts on their Aboriginal or Treaty rights.